 Nutella is a highly processed food.
 This means that it is high in sugars and fat and low in nutrients.

 There is a correlation between a high consumption of sugars and type 2 diabetes.
-Although exercise mitigates the possible damage a high fat and high sugar diet could have, it’s better to have a more balanced approach.
+Although exercise helps to mitigate some of the damage a high-fat and high-sugar diet could have, it’s better to have a more balanced approach.